 Fraternidad-Muprespa inaugurates in A Coruña the exhibition “Could the Titanic tragedy be avoided?”

-Last April 15 marked 111 years since the sinking of the Titanic, a historical event that remains in the global collective imagination and around which Coruña.
+Last April 15 marked 111 years since the sinking of the Titanic, a historical event that remains in the global collective imagination and around which Fraternidad-Muprespa organizes the Exhibition.Could the Titanic tragedy be avoided?”, in its Provincial address of A Coruña.

-Courted by the AXA Foundation and in collaboration with the Granada Science Park Consortium, the exhibition delves into the technical and human circumstances that caused that catastrophe, inviting us to explore which were decisive.
-It also helps to verify how the current Law on the Prevention of Occupational Risks, of 1995, has in its articles preventive rules, applicable to the events that occurred that night.
+Provided by the AXA Foundation and in collaboration with the Granada Science Park Consortium, the exhibition delves into the technical and human circumstances that caused that catastrophe, inviting us to explore which were decisive.
+It also helps to verify how the current Occupational Risk Prevention Law, of 1995, has in its articles preventive rules, applicable to the events that occurred that night.

-He gave the floor to Natalia Fdez. similar to those that today cause many of the work accidents that occur in our country.”
+He gave the floor to Natalia Fdez.
+Laviada, Deputy General Director of Prevention, Quality and Communication of the Mutua, who focused on the fact that catastrophes like this continue to offer, more than a century later, “a great learning opportunity, since many of the causes and errors that caused the shipwreck are similar to those that today cause many of the work accidents that occur in our country.”

-The opening ceremony was also attended by Juan Ignacio Borrego, Councilor for Education, Employment and Institutional Relations of the City Council of A Coruña, and Elena Mancha, General Director of Labor Relations of the Ministry of Employment Promotion and Equality the Xunta de Galicia.
+The opening ceremony was also attended by Juan Ignacio Borrego, Councilor for Education, Employment and Institutional Relations of the City Council of A Coruña, and Elena Mancha, general director of Labor Relations of the Department of Promotion of Employment and Equality of the Xunta de Galicia.

 Borrego positively valued the choice of A Coruña as the venue for the exhibition and emphasized the importance of this historic event giving greater visibility to the prevention of occupational risks, something in which he agreed with the general director, Elena Mancha, who highlighted the initiative of the Mutua and the originality of the proposal among other interesting contributions.